 8. Protection from Parabens

 Have you heard of parabens?
 These are preservatives commonly found in personal care products and beauty products, including soaps.
 Manufacturers love them because they prevent mold and bacteria from building up in the product allowing it to last longer.
-Parabens have a chemical structure that is similar to estrogens which have been linked to increasing the growth of breast cancer cells and reproductive functioning.
+Parabens have been shown as a potential danger in animal studies.

-Now the jury is still out on the definitive decision of harmful impacts of parabens, but it’s a potential risk that many are not willing to take anymore.
+Now the jury is still out on the definitive decision of harmful impacts of parabens in humans, but it’s a potential risk that many are not willing to take anymore.
 An eco-friendly soap is paraben-free and will leave you free of any worry of a potentially harmful effect on you or your family member’s health.

 It’s very hard for producers to tell if their palm oil production is sustainable and done without environmental harm.
 It’s best to avoid it altogether and use an eco-friendly soap that is palm oil-free.
 Instead, it should be made from ingredients such as plant-based or essential oils which are sustainably produced through organic farming and responsible ingredient sourcing practices.